Teens Have (Almost) No Clue How to Find Reliable Websites

 In an ideal world, kids would always feel comfortable enough to ask the adults in their lives the tough questions.
 But given that many teens would rather die than ask a parent about sex, it's important that they know where to find accurate information on their own.
 Unfortunately, most kids have no clue where to start, according to new research.

 When it comes to getting answers to important sexual health questions online, teenagers say they face some serious practical and cultural barriers, according to a new study in the journal Sexually Transmitted Infections.
-Researchers asked a group of Scottish teen ages 16 to 19 two hypothetical questions: What would you do if you though you had a sexually transmitted infection (STI) from unprotected sex and wanted to get help privately online?
+Researchers asked a group of Scottish teens ages 16 to 19 two hypothetical questions: What would you do if you thought you had a sexually transmitted infection (STI) from unprotected sex and wanted to get help privately online?
 And Where would you look online if you wanted to give advice to a friend who is thinking about having sex for the first time?

 The teens, who had various religious beliefs and sexual orientations, felt they faced the following obstacles in trying to obtain accurate, timely information on these sensitive sexual health topics: